OlivierSohn/hamazed/BACKLOG.md

 # Backlog

-- do not change world until new frame is there, then animate the ship and numbers to their new locations
-.. put the new world in the frame animation, swap with the old world once animation is finished
+- for world with rectangular shape, the walls become visible at the other side of the fronteer on animations.
+Maybe we should animate the world too.

 - text should disappear / appear progressively